MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 into an array that stores its trigger pin, the last value read, and a pointer to its associated NewPing instance.

-The scan interval is set to 33 milliseconds to allow for accurate distance measurement.
+The scan interval is set to 33 milliseconds for accurate distance measurement.

 ### Command Functions